of Skaters: This program has a maximum of 60 skaters. If you register after we meet our limit of 60 skaters you will be placed on a waitlist.

 The Woburn Youth Hockey Learn-to-Skate Basic level teaches the fundamentals of ice skating and provides a solid foundation for recreational ice skating or hockey.
 In this program, participants are introduced to forward and backward skating, stops, edges, crossovers, and turns.
 These classes are intended for children aged 4 and above who have completed the Woburn Youth Hockey Beginner level program or who have prior skating experience and do not require the use of a skating aid.
 Upon successful completion of the Basic program, the participants will be ready for the Woburn Youth Hockey Mite City League program.

-PLEASE NOTE: CHILDREN WITH PRIOR SKATING EXPERIENCE OR WHO DO NOT REQUIRE THE USE OF A SKATING AID SHOULD REGISTER FOR THE LEARN-TO-SKATE BASIC PROGRAM BELOW.
+PLEASE NOTE: CHILDREN WITH NO PRIOR SKATING EXPERIENCE OR WHO REQUIRE THE USE OF A SKATING AID SHOULD REGISTER FOR THE LEARN-TO-SKATE BEGINNER PROGRAM ABOVE.